MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `today` Equivalent to today's date.
 This keyword can be used interchangably with Sheets' built-in formula `today()`.

   - `yesterday` Yesterday's date.
 The same as Sheets formula `today()-1`.

+  - `-[number] days` Use negative days to specify a time in the past _n_ days before.
+When this is used alone, it is relative to the current day.
+When used in conjuction in `from` field (i.e. the starting date), it is relative to the `to` field (i.e. the ending date).
+For example, if the current date is January 20, but January 10 is used in the `to` field and `-5 days` in the `from` field, then the starting day will be January 5.
+The query would return values from January 5 to January 10.
+However, if the `to` field were to be omitted, then the same query would return data from January 15 to January 20 since `-5 days` would be relative to the current date of January 20.

   - `[number] days ago` The `days ago` keyword lets you select a relative day, _n_ days before the current date.
 For example, if today is January 5, 2024, then using `2 days ago` would select the date January 3, 2024.

 - **Weekly Parameters** Weekly keyphrases let you select a day of the week in the current, previous, or following week.

+  - `-[number] weeks` Use negative weeks to specify a date in the past _n_ weeks before.
+When this is used alone, it is relative to the current day.
+When used in conjuction in `from` field (i.e. the starting date), it is relative to the date in the `to` field (i.e. the ending date).
+For example, if the current date is October 15, 2023 but October 8 is used in the `to` field and `-1 week` in the `from` field, then the starting day will be October 2, 2023.
+The query would return values from October 2 to October 8.
+However, if the `to` field were to be omitted, then the same query would return data from October 9 to October 15 since `-5 days` would be relative to the current date of January 20.

   - `[number] weeks ago` The `weeks ago` keyword lets you select a relative week, _n_ weeks before the current date.
 For example, if today is January 1, 2024, then using `2 weeks ago` would select the date January 3, 2024.

 - **Monthly Dates** Monthly keyphrases let you select a specific day of a specific month.

+  - `-[number] months` Use negative months to specify a date in the past _n_ months before.
+When this is used alone, it is relative to the current day.
+When used in conjuction in `from` field (i.e. the starting date), it is relative to the date in the `to` field (i.e. the ending date).
+For example, if the current date is October 15 but October 8 is used in the `to` field and `-1 month` in the `from` field, then the starting day will be September 8.
+The query would return values from September 8 to October 8.
+However, if the `to` field were to be omitted, then the same query would return data from September 15 to October since `-1 month` would be relative to the current date of October 15.

   - `[number] months ago` The months ago keyword lets you select a relative date, _n_ months before the current date.
 For example, if today is January 5, 2024, then using `3 months ago` would select the date October 5, 2023.

 - **Yearly Dates** Yearly keyphrases let you select a specific day of in the current, previous, or following year.

+  - `-[number] years` Use negative months to specify a date in the past _n_ years before.
+When this is used alone, it is relative to the current day.
+When used in conjuction in `from` field (i.e. the starting date), it is relative to the date in the `to` field (i.e. the ending date).
+For example, if the current date is October 15, 2023 but October 8, 2023 is used in the `to` field and `-1 year` in the `from` field, then the starting day will be September 8, 2022.
+The query would return values from September 8, 2022 to October 8, 2023.
+However, if the `to` field were to be omitted, then the same query would return data from September 15, 2022 to October 15, 2023 since `-1 year` would be relative to the current date of October 15, 2023.

   - `[number] years ago` The years ago keyword lets you select a relative date, 365 days before the current date.
 For example, if today is January 5, 2024, then using `2 years ago` would select the date January 5, 2022.